laurentg/pyscoring/README.md

 but we use the fact that the system is bound to be stable so an iterative solution will quickly converge to the optimal solution.

-The code itself is rather straighforward.
-The number of iterations is fixed; but we could instead use a condition on real convergence (computing the relative delta between each iteration).
+The code itself is rather straightforward.
+The number of iterations is fixed;
+but we could instead use a condition on real convergence (computing the relative delta between each iteration).
+Given the quick computation and convergence it's probably not worth it.

 This code and algorithm are published in the public-domain.